The Public Domain Song Anthology:

 with Modern and Traditional Harmonizations by David Berger and Chuck Israels

 We are experiencing unexpected publishing delays in finalizing the PDSA.
-We anticipate to have these resolved and delivery of content by July 31, 2019!
+We anticipate resolving issues and delivering content by

 New!
 Make an individual tax deductible donation to the project through IndieGoGo!